 - Uli’s Restaurant (18-minute walk; 6-minute drive).
 Casual fine dining on the waterfront, focused on locally sourced ingredients.

-- White Rock Players’ Club (4-minute walk; 2-minute drive).
-A community theatre that produces five shows per year, including comedies, thrillers and dramas, and a popular Christmas Pantomime, a local tradition since 1954.
+- Oceana PARC Playhouse (4-minute walk; 2-minute drive).
+A community theatre that hosts the White Rock Players’ Club, producing five shows per year including comedies, thrillers and dramas, and a popular Christmas Pantomime, a local tradition since 1954.

 - Blue Frog Studios (6-minute walk; 2-minute drive).
 A live broadcast and recording theatre, where visitors can take in up-close concerts with some of the world’s most talented entertainers, online or in person.